Piotr Burlikowski: Later playing years

 After his season with Pogoń, he joined French side FC Aurillac for a season, before a series of more short-term deals with clubs.
-Initially returning to Zawisza Bydgoszcz before playing in Finland with Rovaniemen Palloseura, and in the United States with New Jersey Falcons.
+Initially returning to Zawisza Bydgoszcz before playing in Finland with Rovaniemen Palloseura, and in the United States with Jersey Falcons.
 He returned to Poland in 2001, spending a season with Arka Gdynia, before spending seasons with Polonia Bydgoszcz and Zawisza Bydgoszcz, retiring from playing in 2004.

-After playing
+Executive career

-After playing he became the sports director at Korona Kielce from 2005 until 2006, having a similar role as director of sports affairs with Arka Gdynia.
-In 2009 Burlikowski became the vice-president of Zawisza Bydgoszcz, holding this role until 2011 after changes on the management board.
+After retirement, Burlikowski became the sports director at Korona Kielce from 2005 until 2006, and later held a similar role as director of sports affairs at Arka Gdynia.
+In 2009, Burlikowski became the vice-president of Zawisza Bydgoszcz, holding this role until 2011 after changes on the management board.
 Burlikowski again held roles of sports director, firstly with Cracovia from 2013 to 2014, and with Zagłębie Lubin from 2014 to 2016.

-In 2016 he became an advisor to Zbigniew Boniek, President of the Polish Football Association.
+In 2016, he became an advisor to Zbigniew Boniek, president of the Polish Football Association.

+In 2021, he returned to the role of sporting director at Zagłębie.
+Following a poor start to the 2024–25 season, he was sacked by Zagłębie's board on 23 September 2024, along with manager Waldemar Fornalik.

+On 11 September 2025, Burlikowski joined Zagłębie Sosnowiec as a board representative.
+He held the role until the end of the month, when he and Zagłębie mutually agreed to part ways after Burlikowski received an offer to join Widzew Łódź's management staff.
+On 3 October, his appointment as Widzew's sports department director was confirmed.